-Whenever anyone asks me where they should eat in New York City, my first answer is Rosemary's.
-It's an Italian restaurant downtown that serves some of the best homemade pasta and focaccia I've ever tasted, along with local produce and pasture-raised meats.
-It's spacious as compared to most West Village (aka, my favorite eating neighborhood) restaurants with a comfortable yet sophisticated decor, including high ceilings, an exposed brick wall, and wooden tables and chairs.
-In the daytime, it's flooded with natural light via the floor-to-ceiling windows, while in the . . .
+This colorful beet side dish is inspired by one of my favorite restaurants in NYC's West Village.Whenever anyone asks me where to eat in New York City, my go-to answer is Rosemary's.
+It's an Italian restaurant with some of the best homemade pasta and focaccia I've ever had, along with local produce and pasture-raised meats.
+It's spacious - as compared to most West Village (my favorite eating neighborhood) restaurants - and has a cozy, rustic decor.
+In the daytime, it's flooded with natural light thanks to the floor-to-ceiling windows, while in the evening, it's . . .